Berkeley-MDes/tdf-fa24-sylvieweintraub/README.md

   3. Experiment with generating a new basic grasshopper file

 <ins> Make a diagram of the example phone stand grasshopping</ins>
+This process was very interesting!
+Going through a process step by step and digesting it enough to reframe is a great way to learn.
+This (paired with 9/9 class with the grasshopper workshop) has been the first tine grasshopper started to sink in.

+To create this diagram, I had both figjam and the grasshopper up on my screen, and I went step by step in grasshopper

 <ins> Experiment with the example phone stand grasshopping file (adjusting parameters and baking)</ins>